deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-14/aa-working-w-vc-mvc-projects.md

 This convention allows the MVC Framework to automatically associate Controllers to Views without needing a file or something else to configure this association.

 ### Following Conventions for Views
-Views and partial views associated with the **prefixName***Controller* class, can be found in the /Views/**prefixName** folder.
-In this convention, each action method of a controller class will correspond or not to a view or partial view, for example, if the **prefixName***Controller* class has a method called *list*, it view or partial view will correspond to /View/**prefixName**/List.cshtml file.
+After the controller class is created, a folder using the *prefix part* as name is created inside the *Views* folder.
+Using the *ProductController* class as an example, the *Product* folder (*prefix part*) was created inside the *Views* folder, having this format: */Views/Product*.
+This approach allows all views controlled by the *ProductController* class be inside the "Product" folder.

 ===========================================================
 1. https://devopedia.org/convention-over-configuration
-Com esse padrão, o MVC Framework irá conectar o controller à view de mesmo nome automaticamente.

-Nesse caso, estaremos criando um controller chamado HomeController.
-Esse controller estará presente em praticamente todos os projetos ASP.NET MVC criados.
+After the controller class is created, a folder using the *prefix part* as name is created inside the *Views* folder.
+Still using the *ProductController* controller as an example, the *Product* folder (pefix part) was created inside the *Views* folder.
+This approach allows that all views controlled by the *ProductController* class be inside the "Product" folder.

 Após a criação, podemos notar que um diretório “Home” foi criado dentro de “Views”.
 A ideia é que as views controladas por esse controller estejam lá.

+Agora, vamos realizar a criação da view.
+A convenção de nomes das views é um pouco mais complexa.
+Como comentamos anteriormente, elas são chamadas através de métodos de ação (Action Methods) definidos dentro de um controller.
+Esses métodos irão chamar a view.
+Cada um dos controllers irá realizar a busca pela view, primeiro no diretório específico dele (/Views/Home, nesse caso), e então em um diretório especial chamado “/Views/Shared”.
+Esse diretório é procurado por todos os controllers, o que significa que o MVC Framework irá permitir que as views sejam compartilhadas pelos controllers.
+A utilização desse tipo de recurso precisa ser controlada, entretanto.

 <!--
 Chapter 14: Overview of MVC Projects